liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 ## Enforcement of policy changes for unlicensed OneDrive accounts

 > [!IMPORTANT]
->
-> Enforcement will begin on January 27, 2025, and the process will roll out gradually over a few months.
+> Enforcement began on January 27, 2025.
+The rollout has slowed to ensure a safe roll-out with sufficient time for admins to adjust.
 Admins should anticipate that it takes time for all unlicensed accounts to complete the enforcement process.
 >
-> - Unlicensed OneDrive accounts subject to a retention policy, retention period, or legal hold will be automatically archived after 93 days of license removal.
+- Unlicensed OneDrive accounts subject to a retention policy, retention period, or legal hold will be automatically archived after 93 days of license removal.
 While these accounts remain visible to admins through administrative tools, neither admins nor end users have access to their content.
 Access stays restricted until administrators take specific actions.
 (Note these changes don't apply to EDU, GCC, or DoD customers.)
-> - Unlicensed accounts not covered by any retention policy or legal hold will be moved to the recycle bin after 93 days of license removal.
+- Unlicensed accounts not covered by any retention policy or legal hold will be moved to the recycle bin after 93 days of license removal.

-### Timeline for accounts unlicensed before February 17, 2025
+### Timeline for accounts unlicensed before July 28, 2025

-- April 25, 2025: By this date, all unlicensed accounts transition to read-only mode.
+- September 26, 2025: By this date, all unlicensed accounts transition to read-only mode.
 Admins are advised to check after this date.
 Checking earlier can result in an incomplete status snapshot.

-- May 16, 2025: By this date, all unlicensed accounts are archived.
+- October 29, 2025: By this date, all unlicensed accounts are archived.
 Admins are advised to check after this date.
 Checking earlier can result in an incomplete status snapshot.

-### Timeline for accounts unlicensed after February 17, 2025
+### Timeline for accounts unlicensed after July 28, 2025

-For accounts unlicensed after February 17, 2025, the account will be put into read-only mode on the 60th unlicensed day, and will be archived or moved to the recycle bin on the 93rd unlicensed day.
+For accounts unlicensed after July 28, 2025, the account will be put into read-only mode on the 60th unlicensed day, and will be archived or moved to the recycle bin on the 93rd unlicensed day.

 **Example:**

-- Unlicensed Date: March 1, 2025
+- Unlicensed Date: October 1, 2025

-- Day 60: April 30, 2025.
+- Day 60: Nov 30, 2025.
 The account is placed in read-only mode.

-- Day 93: June 2, 2025: The account is either archived (if a retention policy is in place) or moved to the recycle bin (if no retention policy applies).
+- Day 93: January 2, 2026: The account is archived.
+If the user is still active in Entra ID but the admin has not enabled billing, then this is also the date on which the account will begin the deprovisioning process.

 Admins are encouraged to monitor account statuses based on these timelines to ensure compliance and take any necessary actions.